-The non-current portion of prepaid expenses and deposits relates to community and surface agreements entered in relation to the Corisur claims (previously referred to as the Huilacollo project) and the Curibaya project.
+The non-current portion of prepaid expenses and deposits relates to a community surface agreement entered in relation to the Corisur claims (previously referred to as the Huilacollo project).
 Despite the termination of the Huilacollo option agreement, the Company retains the rights under the community and surface agreement which expires in 2024.
-The Company's surface rights agreement with the local community at the Curibaya project is in place until 2023.
+The Company's surface rights agreements with the local communities at the Curibaya and Hurricane projects are in place until May 2023 (Curibaya), August 2023 (Magdalena target area -Hurricane) and December 2023 (San Cipriano and Ñañohuayco target areas - Hurricane).